realesys/vps/docs/[00] start-here.md

 ## Installs
 To setup a fresh server with the all the most basic configurations:

-the lazy way:
+- The lazy way:
 ```bash
 curl -sSL https://realesys.github.io/vps/ubuntu2404lts/setup-full-v1.sh | bash
 ```
-the secure way:
+- The secure way:
 ```bash

 # Download the script